 One or more (draft) journal article(s) are submitted to the research supervisor and cosupervisor (if applicable) for approval to submit for publication.
 The research supervisor determines the authorship listing of any papers submitted.
-This decision must be recorded in the protocol and the student-supervisor agreement document (UP MOA document), as required by the University of Pretoria.
+This decision must be recorded in the protocol and the student-supervisor Memorandum of Agreement (MOA) document, as required by the University of Pretoria.